eclipse-langium/langium-website/content/docs/document-lifecycle.md

 B --> C(<b>LangiumParser</b><br><br><i>parses a string into an AST</i>)
 {{</mermaid>}}

+Once all `LangiumDocument`s have been created, the `DocumentBuilder` service will sequentially process each `LangiumDocument` as described below.

-## Indexing of the AST
+## Indexing of Symbols
+Symbols are AST nodes that can be identified with a *name* and hence can be referenced from a *cross-reference*.
+Symbols that are *exported* can be referenced from other documents, while non-exported symbols are local to the document containing them.
+The `IndexManager` service keeps an index of all symbols that are exported from documents in the workspace.
+The set of all these exported symbols is called the *global scope*.

-Initial indexing of the AST is executed on `LangiumDocument`s with the state `Parsed`.
+Indexing of the exported symbols of an AST is executed on documents with the state `Parsed`.
 The default `AstNodeDescriptionProvider` service creates an `AstNodeDescription` for the root node (i.e. the node created by parsing the entry rule) and each named `AstNode` directly descending from the root node.
-This `AstNodeDescription` contains the `type` of the node, its identifier (i.e. the `name` property), the uri of the document where the node is located, and the location of the node inside of the document.
-The generated array of `AstNodeDescription`s makes accessible named nodes from a `LangiumDocument` to other `LangiumDocument`s in the same workspace.
+This `AstNodeDescription` contains the `type` of the node, its identifier (i.e. the `name` property), the URI of the document where the node is located, and the location of the node inside of the document.
+The generated set of `AstNodeDescription`s makes symbols from a `LangiumDocument` accessible to other documents in the same workspace.

+The default `AstNodeDescriptionProvider` can be overridden to change the selection of exported symbols, or to export them with different names than the plain value of their `name` property.
+However, keep in mind that you cannot access any cross-references in this phase because that requires the document state to be at least `Processed`, which happens later in the build process.

 Once the initial indexing is done, the document's state is set to `IndexedContent`.